camaraproject/Commonalities/documentation/API-design-guidelines.md

 * case3: subscriber requests the `DELETE` operation for the subscription (if the subscription did not have a subscriptionExpireTime or before subscriptionExpireTime expires).
 * case4: subscription ends on operator request.

-It could be useful to provide a mechanism to inform subscriber for all case.
+It could be useful to provide a mechanism to inform subscriber for all cases.
 In this case, a specific event type could be used.

 _Termination rules regarding subscriptionExpireTime & subscriptionMaxEvents usage_
 * When client side providing a `subscriptionExpireTime` and/or `subscriptionMaxEvents` service side has to terminate the subscription without expecting a `DELETE` operation.